-With the safe and Best Heartworm Prevention available today, no pet should ever have to endure this dreaded disease.
+With the safe and best heartworm prevention for dogs available today, no pet should ever have to endure this dreaded disease.

 Heartworm disease is believed to be more common in dogs; however, dogs are more likely to be healed and treated from heartworm infection due to reduced pulmonary vascular capacity and associated pathologies.